Encyclopedia of Modern Ukraine: Online encyclopedia

 The EMU debuted online to the public in October 2014 and still continues to be as a work in progress (list of articles is incomplete).
 All content on the online Encyclopedia is available free.
-It is now among the popular Ukrainian published sites, with about 100 thousand unique visitors per month, and over 1 million per year).
-Articles on encyclopedia's website are organized by some themes: universe and earth, people, community, science and humanities, culture.
+It is now among the popular Ukrainian published sites, with about 235 thousand unique visitors per month, and over 2.8 million per year).
+Articles on encyclopedia's website are topically tagged.
 The online format of the project lends itself to developing timely and relevant content for all users.
-Users have come from every continent, but the vast majority are naturally from Ukraine.
+Visitors traffic from every continent, but ones from Ukraine definitely dominate.